The Performing Arts Research Centre Tutke and Doctoral Studies at the Theatre Academy

 The international network organises a conference every other year.

-The Acta Scenica series includes doctoral dissertations from the Performing Arts Research Centre Tutke and miscellaneous peer-reviewed research on dance and theatre.
+The Acta Scenica series publishes doctoral dissertations completed at the Performing Arts Research Centre Tutke and miscellaneous peer-reviewed research on dance and theatre.

-The Nivel publication series promotes discussion related to artistic research on the performing arts.
+The Nivel publication series promotes discussion related to artistic research in the performing arts.

 Ruukku is a multidisciplinary, peer-reviewed journal on artistic research.